swimmerART/Beer-Pong/README.md

 # Results
 Our project worked well.
-In our proposal, we aimed for C.H.A.D.Bot's accuracy to be greater than 50%, through all of our tests we averaged about 65% accuracy.
+In our proposal, we aimed for CHAD's accuracy to be greater than 50%, through all of our tests we averaged about 65% accuracy.
 The main action we expected to perform was to able to show the target on the Baxter whenever we started the code and also make a shot which goes inside the red solo cup.
 We have achieved these two tasks during our demo.

-The video below shows C.H.A.D.Bot hitting 5 cups out of 6 shots, an 83% hit rate.
+The video below shows CHAD hitting 5 cups out of 6 shots, an 83% hit rate.

 ## Video